-We'll let you in on a secret: All parents are afraid of sending their kids to overnight camp.
+We'll let you in on a secret: All parents are afraid of sending their kids to overnight summer camp.
 It's no easy thing to pack up your baby (even a teenage one) and send them miles away to sleep somewhere entirely new for two weeks.
 But while it's totally OK—good, even!—to have concerns, you shouldn't let them stop you from giving your kid one of the most confidence-building, independence-bolstering, unforgettable experiences of their life.
-(If you're a camper, check out this great post to convince your parents to send you to overnight camp).
+(If you're a camper, check out this great article on how to convince your parents to send you to overnight camp).

 Whether you're a little anxious or feeling full-blown panic at the prospect of overnight camp, we're here to calm your fears:

 1. Is my child Even ready for overnight camp?

 You may start by asking yourself, "Is my child ready for overnight camp?"
 You'd be surprised how often we get this question.
 The truth is, the real question often comes down to are you as a parent or guardian ready to let go and allow your child to attend?
 Part of the point of sleepaway summer camps is to purposely encourage your child to get out of their comfort zone so they can challenge themselves, learn and grow in a safe environment.